IDNI/tau-lang/README.md

 ## Variables

-Regarding variables, we could distinguish between variables in Boolean functions, IO variables and (somehow streching the concept) unconstrained context (which are implicitly existentially quantified variables).

-Variables in Boolean functions are just regular variables that may be used.
-They may be quantified or not, depending on the context.
+Variables range over Boolean algebra elements.
+In the REPL you can work with open formulas (i.e. when variables are not quantified), but a specification makes sense only for closed formulas.
 Their syntax depends on whether `charvar` option is enabled or not.
-If it is enabled, the syntax is just a single character followed by digits.
-Otherwise, the syntax is just an arbitrary string of `chars`.
+If it is enabled, the syntax is a single character followed by digits.
+Otherwise, the syntax is an arbitrary string of `chars`.

-Apart from that, we also have IO variables.
+We also have IO variables, which are actually infinite sequence of Boolean algebra elements, each, indexed by positions in the sequence.
 They are used to define the inputs and outputs of the program.
-The name for an input variable is `i{num}` whereas ouput variables are of the form `o{num}` (in the near future we will allow arbitrary names for IO variables).
-One particularity of IO variables is that they take different values at different times.
-Thus, the are always refered to with a time offset.
-The syntax is `i{num}[t]` or `o{num}[t]` where `t` is the time offset, but also could be `i{num}[t-1]` or `o{num}[t-3]` (always a bounded positive loopback).
+The name for an input variable is `i{num}` (e.g. `i1`) whereas ouput variables are of the form `o{num}` (in the near future we will allow arbitrary names for IO variables).
+They should always be referred to with reference to time (i.e. position in the sequence), and syntax is `i2[t]` or `o1[t]` where `t` always denotes time, but also could be `i1[t-1]` or `o2[t-3]` (always a constant lookback).

-As commented later on, IO variables need to be defined before the program is run.
+As commented later on, IO variables need to be defined before the spec is run.
 For example, the following are a valid definition of IO variables:

 ```